vanzod/ccslurm4ai/README.md

    ./install.sh
    ```

    If ran without options, the install script will first perform the infrastructure deployment through Bicep and then the configurations via Ansible.
 It also provides the option of running a single step by using the `-a` flag for Ansible or `-b` for Bicep.
-This is useful for applying changes to the template aftr the initial deployment.
+This is useful for applying changes to the template after the initial deployment.

 ## Connection